elastisys/compliantkubernetes/docs/operator-manual/break-glass.md

     ```bash
     export KUBECONFIG=/etc/kubernetes/admin.conf
-    #run kubctl command
+    #run kubectl command
     sudo kubectl get po -A
     ```

 ## Kubernetes User Access

+> [!NOTE]
-> **_NOTE:_** This is a temporary solution and access should be disabled once the issue with Dex is resolved.
+> This is a temporary solution and access should be disabled once the issue with Dex is resolved.

 If Dex is broken, you can manually create a `kubeconfig` file for a user.
-While there are different ways to create `kubeconfig` files, we will will use the X.509 client certificates with OpenSSL.
+While there are different ways to create `kubeconfig` files, we will use the X.509 client certificates with OpenSSL.
 Follow the steps below to create a user `kubeconfig` file.

 1. Create a private key: